JialiZhang1016/Obesity/README.md

 **e.
 Hypothesis construction and testing:**

 Use one-way MANOVA to test if some quality score share the same mean results (which could be due to different graders giving different scores to wines that share the same properties) and could be combine into one single category (test for mean equality and consider confidence intervals).
 Test if (and which) chemical properties interacts in a way that has a significant impact on quality score, if not, test if they are additive.
 Finally, test if there is a statistically significant difference in quality score depending on chemical properties.

+Each of these methods will contribute to a comprehensive understanding of the dataset, guiding our further analysis and potential recommendations for the wine industry.